junxit/us-congress-code/title-25/chapter-7a/sec-305b.md

 ### References in Text

 This Act, referred to in text, is act Aug.
 27, 1935, ch.
 748, 49 Stat.
-891, as amended, which is classified generally to section 305 et seq. of this title.
+891, which is classified generally to section 305 et seq. of this title.
 For complete classification of this Act to the Code, see Tables.

 ### Amendments